 April

-Candidates with completed applications may be invited for a face-to-face conversation with an MLP graduate.
-These 30-minute conversations are structured to answer any questions you may have about MLP and offer an opportunity to add more context to your application.
+Candidates with completed applications may be invited for a ZOOM conversation with the Review and Interview committee.
+These 30-minute conversations are structured to answer any questions about MLP and offer an opportunity for candidates to add more context to the application.

 A selection committee, consisting of MLP graduates, staff, and Board members assesses all applicants and makes the final determination on candidate selection.